LIFE STORY

 So they were expanding both directions, and becoming much larger and more powerful companies in the process.

-Crucial to making these changes had been protection of their textile divisions when they first came under threat from cheap imports as Tokyo was phasing other protectionist policies.
+Crucial to making these changes had been protection of their textile divisions when they first came under threat from cheap imports as Tokyo was phasing out other protectionist policies.

 This allowed them gradually to upgrade to higher tech.